YOUNGSTOWN, Ohio (WKBN) – There are several Memorial Day events scheduled across the Valley. Here are a few that were reported to WKBN 27 First News:

 Good Hope Lutheran Church, 98 Homestead Blvd. in Boardman, will hold special Memorial Day services at 8 a.m, 9:30 a.m and 11 a.m.
 Services will honor soldiers who died during war.
 The expanded celebration includes crosses placed around the flagpole with the names of relatives of Good Hope’s members who were killed in service of our country in WWII, Korea and Vietnam.
 Services will conclude outside at the flag pole for trumpet playing of “Taps.”

 The village will hold a Memorial Day service at 1 p.m. at the War Memorial.

 Warren W.D.
 Packard Band Outdoor Memorial Day Concert

 Free and open to the public, courtesy of the W.D.
 Packard Trust.
 Doors open one hour prior to the start of the show, which begins at 3 p.m. at Packard Music Hall, 1703 Mahoning Ave.
 NW.

 Monday, May 29

-Boardman Memorial Day Run, Parade and Service
+Boardman Memorial Day Parade and Ceremony

 The 113th annual Boardman Township Memorial Day Parade will step off at 10 a.m. from the Boardman Center Intermediate School on Market Street.
 It then heads north on Market Street and east on Rt.
 224 to Boardman Park.
 The Grand Marshal for the parade will be Boardman Police Patrolman and School Resource Officer Paul Poulos, who is a U.S. Army veteran.
 Officer Poulos will also be the featured speaker at several ceremonies in Boardman Park.
-A one mile run will precede the parade at 9:30 a.m. beginning at the intersection of Route 224 and Route 7.
+A one-mile run will precede the parade at 9:30 a.m. beginning at the intersection of Route 224 and Route 7.
 Registration will be at the Walgreens on Market Street.